dbt-labs/corp/docs/policies.md

 As a general rule, all flights should be booked in economy class, with the following exception:

 - Travelers booking flights of 5 (five) hours or longer one-way (excluding layovers) may book Premium Economy as available.
 Business class and First class upgrades are not a reimbursable expense.
+- L8 and above travelers booking flights 12 (twelve) hours or longer or taking a red eye that is 5 (five) hours or longer may book business class.

 Unless provided with other instructions, choose non-refundable options as these are more cost effective than refundable options.